-In January 2016, the AAI launched a 3-year project funded by a Research and Development grant from the National Endowment for the Humanities (#PR-234235-16).
+In January 2016, the AAI launched a project funded by a Research and Development grant from the National Endowment for the Humanities (#PR-234235-16).
 The project involves a longitudinal study of practices of creation, management, and re-use of archaeological data drawn from three geographical areas (Africa, Europe, and South America) to investigate data quality and modeling requirements for re-use by a larger research community.
-The Secret Life of Data (SLO-data) project will improve the quality of information collected during archaeological excavations across the globe, preserve this information, and share it with the public.
+The Secret Life of Data (SLO-data) project aims to improve the quality of information collected during archaeological excavations across the globe, preserve this information, and share it with the public.
 Outcomes include exemplary open datasets, an expansion of Open Context's data publishing services, and online educational modules.
-The project team includes researchers at Stanford University, OCLC Research, the University of Michigan, and the Institute for Field Research.
+The project team includes researchers at OCLC Research, the University of Michigan, and the University of Missouri- St. Louis.

 - Sarah Whitcher Kansa, Ph.D., Project Director, Alexandria Archive Institute/Open Context